 In practice, if the polarization of the transmit and receive antennas is orthogonal, or offset by 90-degrees, the voltage induced in the receive antenna may be attenuated by as much as 20dB.
 Considering this polarization loss is in addition to propagation losses, and the fact that antenna polarization mismatch is easily avoidable, the importance of matching the physical orientation of transmit and receive antennas is clear.
 We will discuss antenna positioning best practices in a later issue.

-Next month we will look at the design characteristics and performance features of the various antennas most commonly utilized in wireless microphone and IEM applications.
+In our next issue, we look at the design characteristics and performance features of the various antennas most commonly utilized in wireless microphone and IEM applications.

 To stay updated about this and other educational content, subscribe to our email list at shure.com/subscribe.